HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ----------------

 The MagicPrompt Extension can be used with any LLM model that works on the supported backends.

+> [!NOTE]
+> Looking for a free LLM API?
+MagicPrompt supports [OpenRouter](https://openrouter.io/).
+You will need to sign up to get an API key but you
+> do NOT have to add any payment details.
+They have several models available for free.

 1. Open the Utilities/MagicPrompt tab in SwarmUI and find and click the settings button.
 This will open a window with three tabs (LLM Backend, Response Instructions, and API Key)
 ** LLM Backend: